levysarah/A.powelli_manuscript/README.md

 # A.powelli_manuscript
 De novo assembly for marker development

-Illumina PE sequencing reads were processed and analyzed using the following steps, resulting in a contig assembly for SSR marker developement.
+Illumina PE sequencing reads were processed and analyzed using the following steps, resulting in a contig assembly used for SSR marker developement.
 ```
 1. QC Methods
 2. Pre-assembly Methods